|

 The

-star larvae hypothesis repositions phylogeny,
+star larvae hypothesis demotes evolution, or phylogeny,

 stellar life

 the scientific and religious views of nature.
+It demotes contingency (as in random mutation) to a tertiary role in natural history.

-The religious
+A religious

 the scenes.
-In traditional theological terms this view is called the Argument
+This is the longstanding Argument

 of nature appeals to the powers